-If you've been hanging with me for awhile here on Gluten-Free Goddess, you already know how much I dig quinoa.
-It's one of my favorite gluten-free grains.
+If you've been hanging with me for awhile here on Gluten-Free Goddess, you already know how much we dig quinoa.
+It's one of our favorite gluten-free grains.
 I've grown to love- even crave- quinoa's distinct smoky-nutty flavor.
 More assertive than rice or oatmeal, the taste of quinoa gives gluten-free baked goods and grainy side dishes a certain je ne sais quoi that feels nourishing, healthy, and satisfying all at once.
 In a very understated, happy blue skies kind of way, I mean.
 Not in a pious eat-this-it's-good-for-you kind of way.
 Though I'm sure there are plenty of quinoa converts that proselytize its admirable qualities in the nutrition arena (and why not?
 Acorn Squash Stuffed with Mushrooms and Rice.
 Barley and Vegetable Skillet Salad.